Nonprofit Accounting

 Nonprofits with budgets exceeding $2M, multiple grant funding streams, or board-level financial reporting requirements often need strategic financial leadership — but can't justify the $150,000–$220,000 annual cost of a full-time CFO.
 A fractional CFO for nonprofits provides the same strategic financial planning, grant budgeting, and board presentation support at 60–70% less than a full-time hire.

-Our fractional CFO services for nonprofits include cash flow forecasting across restricted and unrestricted funds, capital campaign financial modeling, grant budget development and variance analysis, audit preparation and liaison, and strategic financial presentations for board governance committees.
-For organizations navigating mergers, program expansions, or major capital campaigns, a fractional CFO is the difference between sustainable growth and financial instability.
+Our fractional CFO services include cash flow forecasting across restricted and unrestricted funds, capital campaign modeling, grant budget variance analysis, and board governance presentations.
+For nonprofits navigating mergers or major campaigns, a fractional CFO drives sustainable growth.
 Learn more about Fractional CFO Services →

 55–65% Administrative Overhead Reduction.
 Zero Audit Findings.